 We propose over the coming year to take steps to address the above matters to further enhance our governance arrangements.
-We are satisfied that these steps will address the need for improvements that were identified in our review of effectiveness and will monitor their implementation and operation on a regular basis through out the year.
+We are satisfied that these steps will address any needs for improvement that have been identified in our review of effectiveness and will monitor their implementation and operation on a regular basis throughout the year.

-There are a number of circumstances that are likely to impact on the governance and constitution of the County Council in 2013/14.
-The continued decline in financial resources available to the County Council will inevitably impact on our service delivery to the residents and visitors in Somerset, and the reforming of the County Council was undertaken with this in mind.
-Following the Service Review process, we will also be delivering some services in different and innovative ways, often in partnership with other organisations, and will need to ensure that suitable governance is maintained in all cases.
+There are a number of circumstances that will impact on the governance and constitution of the County Council in 2014/15.
+The continued decline in financial resources available to the County Council will inevitably impact on our service delivery to the residents and visitors in Somerset, and the recent reforming of the County Council was undertaken with this in mind.
+The County Council understands that it will have to review its risk appetite as a result.